 I went alone to Mass alone this morning – my hubby had to be somewhere else – and afterwards I was just sitting in the pew, trying to decide if I was being called to get anointed, because the month-long stiff neck, the two-week long headache and the coughing have been wearing me down.

 The priest, a pal, walked by and said, “you look awful.”

 I laughed and said “Do I?
 Well, I guess that’s my cue to ask to be anointed.”

-While waiting for him to finish up with another parishioner I chatted with someone, and then the priest came over with the oils and began to pray.
-My eyes were closed but I was surprised to hear other voices responding, “Amen” to the blessing and I became conscious of the fact that all the chatter had ceased.
+My eyes were closed during the rite, but I was surprised to hear other voices responding, “Amen” to the prayers and blessing and I became conscious of the fact that all the post-Mass chatter among the choir members had ceased.
 When the Lord’s Prayer began, it sounded like scores of voices joining in.

 When I looked around, rather amazed, the priest said, “yes, we forget too easily that we’re a community of believers.”

 I murmured a sort of general “thank you” and everyone once more got involved with whatever they’d been doing, and the moment was over – a descent of peace that made me think of the dove at Jesus’ baptism, or the dropping down of the dew of righteousness that Isaiah wrote of.

 It was a potent moment.
 My headache is finally gone, the stiff neck is remains but is markedly better.